jefmathiot/electric_sheep/README.md

-# Electric Sheep IO
+# ElectricSheep.IO

-An (hopefully) simple tool to execute backup tasks and copy archives offsite.
+A (hopefully) simple tool to execute backup tasks and copy archives offsite.
 It's designed to operate from an utility machine over the network using SSH connections and eliminate the need for configuration and scripting on the target hosts.